 In practice, it is likely that formal visits are supplemented by frequent informal communication between the PRA team and the plant.
 A point of contact, who is very familiar with the plant operation, should be appointed as a point of contact on the plant side to coordinate information requests.

-As identified in Figure 2.1, the current task provides significant information to all analytical tasks of the PRA.
-In addition, the task will provide basic information needed for the final documentation.
-Specifically, the work products for this task are provided below:
+This current task provides significant information to all of the analytical tasks of the PRA.
+The task provides basic information needed for the final documentation.